Organized: August 24, 1929

 In 1972, Pastor Ernest Dobkins came to Faribault.
 Through his leadership the church established a health food store, “Natures Nook”.
 It was a good outreach to the community.
 The store was sold to a private party on September 12, 1983.

 The church had a Community Services organization which helped many families in Faribault.
-In 1982, the Clothes Closet was opened to the public.
+In 1982, the Clothes Closet as opened to the public.
 The facility was in the church, which was open one afternoon a week.
 This facility was closed when the church was sold in 1987.

 Photo: Senne Collection